Are you having trouble with constipation during pregnancy? Yep, I hear ya!

 Your constipation should be easy to treat at home.
 Although, I’d recommend you let your doctor or midwife know about it during your next routine pregnancy check-up.

 If you’re concerned or have any of the following symptoms contact your doctor for a review.

 - Blood in your stools or on wiping

 - Constant stomach pain

 - Mucus in your stools

 - Unexplained weight loss

-DISCLAIMER: Information is provided for educational purposes only.
+DISCLAIMER: I provide this information for educational purposes only.
 I make every effort to ensure the information provided is accurate and up-to-date.
-If you are concerned about your health, consult with your own registered health care provider regarding the advisability of any opinions or recommendations with respect to your individual situation.
+If you are concerned about your health, consult with your registered health care provider regarding the advisability of any opinions or recommendations concerning your individual situation.
 Stork Mama is not responsible or liable for any self-diagnosis made from the information within site.
 Keep in mind that online information is not a substitute for an in-person evaluation by a qualified doctor, nurse, midwife or allied health professional.